South Africa Summer

-South Africa has experienced tremendous change in the past twenty years, with the end of apartheid and the establishment of a new government and new social, economic and political systems for the country.
-It is seen as a model of reconciliation and development.
-Although impressive progress has been made at a constitutional level, tremendous challenges remain, including very high levels of unemployment and drug abuse, low levels of skills and confidence in poor communities, rapid urbanization, poverty, and the impact of HIV/AIDS.
-This summer program is designed to help support skills development and instill confidence in young people in this challenging new democracy.
-WorldTeach South Africa volunteers find their experiences very worthwhile, and many return to the country as visitors and volunteers.
+South Africa has experienced profound change in the past twenty years.
+With the end of apartheid, the establishment of a new government, ushered new social, economic and political systems for the country.
+South Africa is considered to be a model of reconciliation and development.
+While impressive progress has been established at a constitutional level, tremendous challenges remain: high unemployment,drug abuse, low level skills, lack of confidence in poor communities, rapid urbanization, poverty, and the ravages of HIV/AIDS.

-Located approximately an hour away from Cape Town, the southern Cape Peninsula is a microcosm of South Africa.
+Our program is designed to help support skills development and instill confidence in young people in this challenged, but emerging, democracy.
+Located approximately an hour away from Cape Town, the southern Cape Peninsula is a microcosm of this nation’s diversity.
 There are established ‘white’ middle-class suburbs, old apartheid ‘coloured’ (mixed race) areas, and a classic South African black township facing deep poverty.
-You will experience firsthand the striking diversity of South Africa and participate in the great challenge of transforming the inequities of apartheid into an integrated, progressive society.
+You will experience firsthand the striking multiplicity of South Africa and participate in the great challenge of eradicating the lingering inequities of apartheid that can bloom this country into an integrated, progressive society.

-The central objective this program is to support educational initiatives in communities in the Southern Peninsula of Cape Town.
+The central objective of this program is to support educational initiatives in communities in the Southern Peninsula of Cape Town.
 During Phase 1, the first three weeks after Orientation, you will work either with high school students through the Masiphumelele Library or with 7th grade students through the Pink House community center.
 Volunteers at the library typically tutor students and assist 12th graders with college applications.
 They also have the opportunity to lead workshops on topics of their interest, like creative writing and debate.
-Volunteers at the Pink House work on confidence, team-building, and self-expression with their students, and organize speakers on topics like human rights and HIV/AIDS.
-The Pink House group also takes several excursions to expose students to the natural beauty and cultural opportunities around Cape Town.
+At the Pink House, you will work on confidence building, team-building, and self-expression with your students.
+You will also organize speakers on topics like human rights and HIV/AIDS.
+The Pink House group takes several excursions to expose students to the natural beauty and cultural opportunities around Cape Town.